devanshi-kothari/pindrop/README.md

-# Pindrop - Social Media Platform
+# Pindrop - Travel Planning App

 A modern social media platform built with Express.js backend and React frontend, designed as a monorepo to support multiple backend services.
 Pindrop allows users to create posts, follow other users, like content, and interact through comments.